adicu/learn-webdev/webdev_curriculum.md

   return "Your Name"
 ```

-Now we'll apply the decorator `route()`.  inside the parenthesis for the decorator, include the path `"/name"`.
+Now we'll apply the decorator `route()`.
+Inside the parenthesis for the decorator, include the path `"/name"`.
 Paths in Flask always start with a `/`.

 ```python
 @app.route("/name")